BluntSporks/abbreviation/README.md

 * Acronyms are OK as short names, but the acronym should already be well known.
 They are not listed here.
 * Short names should be compatible with the Google Go language.
 They should be ideally already used in Go code.
 * You can add s to a short name to form the plural, as long as it doesn't end in s, but do not add d to form past tense.
+* Short names should not split up plosive/liquid combinations, for example, the p and r in representative.
 * Short names should be verified at [AllAcronyms.com](http://www.allacronyms.com/), unless it conflicts with above.
 * There are a few exceptions to the above rules for common, well-established forms.